cs-9/PBA/README.md

 ![Alttext](https://raw.github.com/cs-9/PBA/master/images/photometric_visualization.png)

 - <ins> Loss results </ins>
+Please read `Project_report.pdf` for more indepth analysis on the results.
 ![Alttext](https://raw.github.com/cs-9/PBA/master/images/results.png)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Note that your local environment should be cuda enabled from both pose detection and pose transfer.

 ### Prerequisites